Victoria's Secret? Concealed Assets

 [3] L Brands' 2017 10-K

 [4] Even then it has to continuously test the brand's value for impairment and then reduce the asset value accordingly.
-Under some conditions you can bring the value back up to where it once was (but never beyond that value!) and under some other conditions the impairments are permanent… which can lead to situations where brands are effectively not carried on the balance (just like Victoria's Secret!)
+Under some conditions, you can bring the value back up to where it once was (but never beyond that value!), and under some other conditions, the impairments are permanent… which can lead to situations where brands are effectively not carried on the balance (just like Victoria's Secret!)

 [5] The "brand" distinction is important here.
-Brands are intangible and thus they will not affect my measures of "Tangible Book Value".
-If, however, I added a tangible asset (like a building or a piece of land) the number of metrics affected would grow to 6 with "Growth in Tangible Book Value per Diluted Share" and "Market Cap / Tangible Book Value" both being affected.
+Brands are intangible, and thus they will not affect my measures of "Tangible Book Value".
+If, however, I added a tangible asset (like a building or a piece of land), the number of metrics affected would grow to 6 with "Growth in Tangible Book Value per Diluted Share" and "Market Cap/Tangible Book Value" both being affected.

 [6] aka "The Bottom" or "Da bottom" <-- Get it?
 Cause "Denom" kinda sounds like "Da bottom"!
 Anyway, that's how I remember it.

 [7] Here's my guess: It's the value of the discounted cash flows that a company can produce without using the brand subtracted from the value of the discounted cash flows that a company can produce by using the brand.
-How do you measure that in real life though?
+How do you measure that in real life, though?
 I have no idea.

 [8] Those were: Interbrand, Brandz, and Millward Brown.
 Turns out Brandz and Millward Brown are the same people… so maybe my friend doesn't know what he's doing.
 Or maybe the courts don't.
 Maybe both?